lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 </figure>

 I was recently involved in a facebook discussion about effects of microwave on food items.
-The issue included bad effects of microwave on food and carcinogenic quality of plastic + microwave interaction.
+The issues included bad effects of microwave on food and carcinogenic quality of plastic + microwave interaction.
 Without touching the topic, let me tell you the state of the final facebook post.
 There are around 20 citations floating around.
 Many of which are not going to affect the arguments.
 Sadly, the original link shared was enough to convince most of us that its good science.
 Citations, references, geeky words, what else do you need?
-I am sure not more than 5 (not sure about the number) guys actually went through, or needed to look on the citations.
-Also, I can assure you, many adventurous people who opened the main link came out convinced that they are dealing with science.
+I am sure not more than 5 (not sure about the number) guys actually went through, or needed to look at the citations.
+Also, I can assure you, many adventurous people who opened the main link came out convinced that they were dealing with science.
 To put it straight, many of us believe that there is no such thing as poor science.

-Let John Oliver [explain](https://youtu.be/0Rnq1NpHdmw) to you what kind of cases I am talking about.
+Let John Oliver [explain](https://youtu.be/0Rnq1NpHdmw) you what kind of cases I am talking about.

 <div class="video-wrapper">